This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 Go to virtualbox.org and download from the “Windows hosts” link…

-You’ll get this printout.
-The windows one is the only relevant one for us, 10th from the bottom, the “.exe” file.
+You’ll get this output.
+The Windows one is the only relevant one for us, the “….Win.exe” file.

-When you are in your downloads folder, you should see the new downloaded file.
+When you are in your downloads folder, you should see the newly-downloaded file with the “dir” command.
 If there are hundreds of files there, clean it up and delete some, you grub.

 This is the output you’ll get.
 Check that it is an identical hash to the one that is published.

 Next, run the executable file to install VirtualBox.

 Download Linux Mint